Captain Star: Main characters

 Captain Jim Star (voiced by Richard E. Grant) — Groomed from birth to be a starship captain, Captain Star is regarded as the greatest captain in the fleet.
-He left the Captains' Academy at age 12 to spend a year as a trainee under Captain Ned Nova of the Merry Cheeser, who had named 115 planets after himself, the record before Star surpassed him.
-Captain Star is roughly 127 "space years" old, which appears to make him a man in his 50s in his society.
-Not humble, though never excessively arrogant, Captain Star believes himself to be a hero and feels deserving of his pervading acclaim.
-He is often oblivious to danger and to the advice and concerns of his crew.
-Unquestioningly loyal, Star firmly believes that his orders will eventually come.
+Leaving the Captains' Academy at the age of 12, Captain Star embarked on a year-long apprenticeship under Captain Ned Nova of the Merry Cheeser.
+Notably, Captain Nova had named 115 planets after himself, a record eventually surpassed by Captain Star.
+At present, Captain Star is approximately 127 "space years" old, equating to a man in his 50s in his society.
+Possessing confidence that borders on arrogance, Captain Star views himself as a hero and deems himself worthy of the widespread acclaim he receives.
+Despite his lack of humility, he remains unquestionably loyal and firmly believes that his awaited orders will eventually arrive, often disregarding both danger and the advice or concerns of his crew.

 First Officer Scarlett (voiced by Denica Fairman) — A strong, brave, redheaded woman, and an accomplished scientist, Scarlett often saves the day through her scientific endeavours.
 Scarlett's logic and investigative mood are a stark contrast to Captain Star's tendency to improvise in an emergency.
 On The Nameless Planet, where Captain Star has no ship to command or adventures to lead, Scarlett handles most of his command duties.

 Atomic Engine Stoker "Limbs" Jones (voiced by Adrian Edmondson) — Mutated in an atomic accident, "Limbs" Jones has nine heads and six arms.
 Each of Jones' heads accommodates a different part of his brain, causing each head to have a slightly different personality.
 Jones is a cat lover, having sequentially named pet cats Sputnik 1 through 374.
 Conversations between Jones' many heads and other members of the crew often lead them to become impatient and annoyed with him.

-Navigator Black (voiced by Kerry Shale/Gary Martin) — Once the navigator of the Boiling Hell, Navigator Black sets up a small fish-shaped restaurant on The Nameless Planet and becomes the cook.
+Navigator Black (voiced by Kerry Shale/Gary Martin) — Separated from his twin sister at birth because they had different birthdays and once the navigator of the Boiling Hell, Navigator Black sets up a small fish-shaped restaurant on The Nameless Planet and becomes the cook.
 Obsessed with fish, the restaurant is filled with aquariums.
 Black often swims with his fish, and even creates a brain-computer interface device that depicts their thoughts.
 Black has a nervous temperament and often panics under pressure.
 A running gag in the show is Navigator Black's inability to tell his left from his right.